Concurrency

 Spawning Concurrent Tasks

-V's model of concurrency is going to be very similar to Go's.
+V's model of concurrency is similar to Go's.

 runs foo()